What "The Mystery of Puma Punku" Got Right and Wrong

-Season 4, Episode 6 — "The Mystery of Puma Punku," aired March 16, 2012 — is one of Ancient Aliens' most-referenced episodes and one of its most discussed in skeptic circles.
-It focuses primarily on the remarkable stonework of Puma Punku and its sister site Tiwanaku on Bolivia's Altiplano, touching on Lake Titicaca and Ollantaytambo as supporting cases.
+Season 4, Episode 6 — "The Mystery of Puma Punku," aired March 16, 2012 — is one of Ancient Aliens' most-referenced episodes and one its critics keep circling back to.
+It plants itself in front of the almost impossible stonework of Puma Punku and its sister site Tiwanaku on Bolivia's Altiplano, with Lake Titicaca and Ollantaytambo pulled in as witnesses.

 Puma Punku: The Precision Question